-Detail about roles and responsibilities of members and officers, and the split between executive functions which are exercised by Cabinet members and non-executive functions is given in the Constitution.
-Also, detail about officer roles is given in job descriptions, which are used in performance management of the individuals involved.
-In particular, the scheme of delegation, reserve powers, and schedule of matters reserved for collective decision, are all set out in the Constitution.
+Detail about roles and responsibilities of Councillors and Officers and the split between executive functions which are exercised by Cabinet members and non-executive functions is given in the Constitution.
+Also, detail about Officer roles is given in job descriptions, which are used in performance management of the individuals involved.
+In particular, the scheme of delegation, reserve powers and schedule of matters reserved for collective decision, are all set out in the Constitution.

-Decision making in St Albans is a process that involves the consideration and reflection of appropriate legal advice, either regarding a specific decision, or by means of the constitutional frameworks described above.
+Decision making in St Albans is a process that involves the consideration and reflection of appropriate legal and financial advice, either regarding a specific decision, or by means of the constitutional frameworks described above.